 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-To see if you’re happy and comfortable working with me, the initial session will be £50.
-Following sessions will be £60 and each session will be 50 minutes.
+I offer a free 20 minute telephone consultation, and then an initial session is at half rate of £30.
+Following sessions will be £60 for London and £40 for Hastings and each session will be 50 minutes.
 If you decide to work with me, some clients choose six to eight sessions before reviewing whether they would like to continue.